Stories

 Dr. Paula Mendonça came to Newfoundland from Lisbon to study marine biology at Memorial University.
 She earned her PhD and now works as a technology officer at Memorial’s Technology Transfer and Commercialization Office.

-First Impressions Education Experience Film Arrival Weather Nature Expectation Names
+First Impressions Education Experience Film Arrival Weather Nature Expectation Portuguese Community

 Portuguese fishermen and harbour soccer

-As a child, Bob Button would watch the Portuguese sailors play informal games of soccer down at the harbour.
-He played with them a few times but was more often fetching their ball out of the ocean for some change.
+As a child, Bob Button would watch the Portuguese sailors play informal games of soccer down at the harbour in St. John’s.
+He played with them a few times and regularly earned some change by lending them a net to fish their ball out of the water.

-Portuguese Fishermen Music Festivity Sport Encounter Clothing Fashion Musical Instruments Games
+Portuguese Fishermen Music Festivity Sport Encounter Clothing Musical Instruments Games Portuguese Community

 A local Jewish hero

-Lewis Ferman fought with the Bielski Partisans during the Second World War and immigrated to Newfoundland after the war with his wife.
-Ferman was later honoured at a Holocaust memorial service.
-Although the Fermans later moved to Toronto, they left behind something special at the St. John's synagogue.
+Lewis and Grunia Ferman were members of the Bielski partisans, a Jewish resistance group during the Second World War.
+After the war, the couple emigrated to Newfoundland.
+Although the Fermans later moved to Toronto, they left behind something special at the St. John’s synagogue.
 Claire Frankel-Salama tells the story.

 Originally from Toronto, Claire Frankel-Salama is an authority on immigration and the Jewish community in Atlantic Canada.
 She lives in St. John’s.